 - 40°F to 450°F temperature range

-- Large and easy to read display
+- Large and easy-to-read display

 - Waterproof for cleaning